parikshit-rs/comic-art-generator/README.md

 - [Styling and Theming](#styling-and-theming)
 - [Dependencies](#dependencies)

-## About Comic Art Generator

-The Comic Art Generator is a creative tool that merges the power of storytelling with the cutting-edge DALL·E API.
-Users can input text prompts for each of the 10 comic panels, and the application dynamically generates corresponding visual representations using the DALL·E text-to-image conversion.

 ## Getting Started

 To use the Comic Art Generator, follow these simple steps:

+1. Click on the link to deployed project [here](https://parikshit-rs.github.io/comic-art-generator/)
-1. Make sure you use a Virtual Private Network (VPN) for running this project.
+2. Make sure you use a Virtual Private Network (VPN) for running this project.
-2. Enter text for each of the 10 comic panels using the input form.
+3. Enter text for each of the 10 comic panels using the input form.
-3. Click the "Generate Comic" button to initiate the text-to-image conversion process.
+4. Click the "Generate Comic" button to initiate the text-to-image conversion process.
-4. Witness the magic as the API transforms your text into vibrant comic panels.
+5. Witness the magic as the API transforms your text into vibrant comic panels.
-5. Share your creatively generated comic strip with others.
+6. Share your creatively generated comic strip with others.

 Please note that leaving a panel text empty will result in 'Panel text is empty' for that particular panel.

 ## How APIs Work

-An API (Application Programming Interface) is a set of rules that allows one software application to interact with another.
-In the case of the Comic Art Generator, the DALL·E API is utilized for text-to-image conversion.
-The API key provided in the project allows seamless communication between the web application and the DALL·E model hosted on the cloud.
+An application programming interface(API) is a way for two or more computer programs to communicate with each other.
+It is a type of software interface, offering a service to other pieces of software.
+A document or standard that describes how to build or use such a connection or interface is called an API specification.
+APIs work by sharing data between applications, systems, and devices.
+This happens through a request and response cycle.
+A user initiates a request for data by interacting with an application.

 ## About Comics and Mangas